joeyd/iOS-Simulator/README.md

 iOS-Simulator
 =============

-Allows you to open Xcode's iPhone simulator and launch Safari.
-Optionally specify URL.
+An Alfred workflow that allows you to open Xcode's iPhone simulator and launch Safari.
+You can optionally specify a URL.

 In Alfred, type "ios google.com" or just to open type "ios".